Fieldworker Reschedule Assist – Automated Alternate Slot Suggestions & Rebooking

 3. Activate Time Suggestions

-1. Navigate to the Decline Form Settings
+- Navigate to the Decline Form Settings

-Go to Settings > General Settings > Forms & Checklists, then scroll down to the Decline Booking Request Form section.
+Go to Settings > General Settings > Forms & Checklists, then scroll down to the Decline Booking Request Form section. - Enable Time Suggestions on a Question

-When you add or edit a multiple-choice decline reason, tick the checkbox labeled “Enable Fieldworker Reschedule Assist”.
+When you add or edit a multiple-choice decline reason, enable toggle for “Enable Fieldworker Reschedule Assist”. - How It Works in the Fieldworker App

 Whenever a fieldworker selects that decline reason, the app will prompt them to enter one or more date & time intervals they’re available.
 Those intervals are then surfaced to admins or sent directly to customers for self-service rescheduling.